Bags of Spices

 Roast the Vegetables

-Place tomatoes (if using fresh), chopped onion, and garlic on a baking sheet and roast at 450ºF (230ºC) for 15–20 minutes, until blistered and slightly charred.
+Place tomatoes (if using fresh), chopped onion, garlic, and serrano chile (if using) on a baking sheet and roast at 450ºF (230ºC) for 15–20 minutes, until blistered and slightly charred.

 Blend the Sauce